-A spousal IRA allows a non-working spouse to open an individual retirement account (IRA) and participate in the tax benefits of the retirement account.
-That can be especially beneficial in times of economic upheaval, where one spouse is thrown out of work or whose earnings are limited, but it’s also great for ensuring that a stay-at-home spouse is able to build up a nest egg for the future.
+A spousal IRA allows a working partner to open an individual retirement account (IRA) for a non-working spouse to save for retirement.
+That can be especially beneficial in times of economic upheaval, where one spouse is out of work or has limited earnings.
+It can also be advantageous for ensuring that a stay-at-home spouse builds up a nest egg for the future.

 How a spousal IRA works

-To take advantage of the spousal IRA, a couple must file a joint return for the tax year in which the non-working spouse wants to contribute.
-Each spouse can contribute up to the annual maximum ($6,000 in 2020 and 2021 for those under age 50; $7,000 for those over age 50), but the total contribution cannot exceed the taxable compensation reported on their tax return.
+A couple must file a joint tax return (married filing jointly) to meet the criteria for a spousal IRA.
+Each spouse can contribute up to the annual maximum ($6,500 in 2023 for those under age 50; $7,500 for those 50 and over), but the total contribution cannot exceed the taxable compensation reported on their tax return.

-So a couple must report earnings of at least $12,000 in order to make a maximum contribution if they’re under 50 years old, or $14,000 if they’re both over that age.
-Otherwise, their contribution is limited by their income.
+So, a couple must report earnings of at least $13,000 to make a maximum contribution if they’re under 50 years old, or $15,000 if they’re both over that age.
+Otherwise, the IRS limits their contribution based on their income.

 The spousal IRA can be either a traditional IRA or a Roth IRA and is subject to the same rules and restrictions as these plans:

-- Traditional IRA – With a traditional IRA, participants contribute money on a pre-tax basis (so they’re not taxed on it, though deductibility is limited) and are able to grow their contributions tax-deferred until they withdraw them at retirement.
+- Traditional IRA – With a traditional IRA, participants contribute money on a pre-tax basis (so they’re not taxed on it, though deductibility is limited) and can grow their contributions tax-deferred until they withdraw them at retirement.

-- Roth IRA – With a Roth IRA, participants contribute money on an after-tax basis (though there are income limits) and are able to grow their contributions tax-free until they withdraw them tax-free at retirement.
+- Roth IRA – With a Roth IRA, participants contribute money on an after-tax basis (though there are income limits) and can grow their contributions tax-free until they withdraw them tax-free at retirement.

-Both plans have advantages and disadvantages, so it’s important to understand the differences.
+Both traditional and Roth IRA plans have advantages and disadvantages, so it’s essential to understand the differences.

-You’ll also want to understand the limits on these IRA plans, because they may reduce your ability to deduct pre-tax contributions (as in the traditional IRA) or participate in the Roth IRA.
+You’ll also want to review the limits on these IRA plans because they may reduce your ability to deduct pre-tax contributions (as in the traditional IRA) or participate in the Roth IRA.

-Like typical IRAs, you must make contributions by April 15 of the following year.
-For example, contributions to your 2020 IRA are due by April 15, 2021, or later if you request an extension.
+Like typical IRAs, you must make contributions for this tax year by tax day in the following calendar year.
+For instance, contributions to your 2023 IRA are due by April 15, 2024, or later if you request an extension for your tax return.

-The spousal IRA is the lone exception to the rule that you must have earned income in order to be able to contribute to an IRA.
-It’s a valuable means of getting non-working spouses access to a retirement plan, whether they’re out of the workforce for a few months, years or indefinitely.
+The spousal IRA is the lone exception to the rule that you must have earned income to contribute to an IRA.
+As a result, it’s a valuable investment strategy for getting non-working spouses access to a retirement plan, whether they’re out of the workforce for a few months, years, or indefinitely.